eDagnone/Kijiji-Searcher/README.md

 RUNNING:
 ---------------------------------------------------

-Without making any changes, this will the searcher will run with when you enter the following command in batch or powershell: node \<path to script\>\app.js
+Without making any changes, this will the searcher will run with the following command: node \<path to script\>\app.js
 By default, it will return a list of CPU's in the GTA.